 During the opening titles, in the opening scene where the camera zooms from an aerial shot onto Anne Bancroft, The fountain in the film is played backwards.
 The water flows up from the bottom of the fountain up to the top and back down into where the water spout appears from.
 After the aerial shot scene change, the water then runs in the correct direction.
 See more

-Do you think that getting caught in a lie is the same as telling the truth?
+Do you think that not getting caught in a lie is the same as telling the truth?

 Referenced in Three Days of the Condor